google/zetasql/docs/aggregate_functions.md

 `NULL` for all rows in the group.

 `ANY_VALUE` behaves as if `IGNORE NULLS` is specified;
-rows for which `expression` is `NULL` are not considered and won't be selected.
+rows for which `expression` is `NULL` aren't considered and won't be selected.

 To learn more about the optional aggregate clauses that you can pass